-- Has the state reviewed Operator Annual reports, along with Incident/Accident reports, for 2 accuracy and analyzed data for trends and operator issues. - Yes = 2 No = 0 Needs Improvement = 1
+- 1 Has the state reviewed Operator Annual reports, along with Incident/Accident reports, for 2 accuracy and analyzed data for trends and operator issues. - Yes = 2 No = 0 Needs Improvement = 1

-The NCUC provided a spreadsheet that summarized the its review during CY2020.
-The results included trend analysis of excavation damage and leaks.
-Additionally, federal reportable excavation damages of operators were evaluated in the excel file titled "2018-2021 by operator NRC failure investigation activity report" issues (tab named Excavation).
+The NCUC provided a spreadsheet that summarized the its review during CY2022.
+The results included trend analysis of excavation damage and leaks in a spreadsheet.
+Trend charts are in the spreadsheet.
 No issues.

-- Has the state verified that the operators analyze excavation damages for the purpose of determining root causes and minimizing the possibility of a recurrence?
+Has the state verified that the operators analyze excavation damages for the purpose of determining root causes and minimizing the possibility of a recurrence?
 (192.617)